alexei-pav/xterm-config/README.md

 xrdb -load $HOME/.config/xterm/Xresources
 ```
 > [!IMPORTANT]
-> Add line at the beginning of the file.
+> If the file has content, then add it to the beginning.